filipeoliveira/ml-assessment/docs/tasks.md

 # MailerLite Challenge

 ## Overview
-On MailerLite we store millions and millions of subscribers for our users.
+At MailerLite we store millions and millions of subscribers for our users.
 This challenge involves designing and implementing a scalable endpoint to handle these subscribers efficiently.

 ## Task Description